 The establishment of Sopwell Priory

-The modest size of the Priory is borne out by the small size of the apsidal church, believed by the archaeologists to date from the earliest period (just 3.5m across), Sopwell Priory was initially a rather small establishment.
+The modest size of the Priory is borne out by the small size of the apsidal church (just 3.5m across), believed by the archaeologists to date from the earliest period.
 Little else remains from this period.

 Sometime later, perhaps during the 14th century, this small chapel was replaced by a more substantial church (probably with a bell tower, given that four bells were documented at the Dissolution) accompanied by conventional priory buildings.
 These included a cloister, the prioress’ lodging and guest quarters.